 Plant native milkweeds* to support Monarchs!
 These include Butterfly Milkweed and Swamp Milkweed, which are often sold at native plant sales and occasionally found in plant nurseries.
 Butterfly Milkweed (Asclepias tuberosa) thrives in well-drained soil and in full sun.
 Its long taproot makes it drought tolerant, but also means it doesn't transplant well; plant it where you want it to stay.
 Swamp Milkweed (A. incarnata) appreciates more moisture and will also tolerate some shade.
 Check the Alabama Plant Atlas for other milkweeds that grow in your area.
 All provide nectar for many butterflies in addition to being Monarch hosts.

-*Note: Tropical/Mexican Milkweed (Asclepias curassavica) is controversial among Monarch enthusiasts.
+***Note: Tropical/Mexican Milkweed (Asclepias curassavica) is controversial among Monarch enthusiasts.
 It is a non-native, tropical species that is commonly available in the nursery trade.
 Monarchs readily use it as a host, but some research suggests that its longer (almost year-round) growing season may cause them to interrupt normal fall migration patterns to remain and breed where this milkweed is actively growing.
-In addition, Mexican/Tropical Milkweed aggressively reseeds in parts of Alabama and is classified as invasive in Florida.
-Much more research is needed to fully understand the ramifications of planting Mexican/Tropical Milkweed in Alabama and its effects on Monarch butterflies.
-For this reason, we only encourage and endorse the planting of Alabama's native milkweeds.
+In addition, native milkweeds naturally die back in the fall, breaking the OE parasite's cycle (see above).
+Since Tropical Milkweed continues to flourish, Monarchs may continue to breed on it, allowing OE to go unchecked.
+If you grow Tropical Milkweed, either remove it or cut it to the ground in early fall.
+This will discourage Monarchs from interrupting their migration to breed and will help to break the OE cycle.
+Please note also that Mexican/Tropical Milkweed aggressively reseeds in parts of Alabama and is classified as invasive in Florida.
+For these reasons, we only encourage and endorse the planting of Alabama's native milkweeds.

 Click on individual photos to view a larger version that includes photo credits, county, and date.